pwldp/meteor-loginWithPassword-TypeError/README.md

 meteor-loginWithPassword-TypeError
 ==================================

-Reproduction app for loginWithPassword TypeError in Meteor
+Reproduction app for loginWithPassword TypeError in Meteor reported in [Issue 2327 ](https://github.com/meteor/meteor/issues/2327)

 How app was created